Loader gif

 The proposed open enrollment period for coverage in 2015 begins November 15, 2014.

-You may be able to buy insurance on the exchanges outside of open enrollment periods when you have a qualifying life event, such as marriage, divorce, change in income level, or move to another state.
+You may be able to buy insurance on the exchanges outside of open enrollment periods when you have a qualifying life event, such as marriage, divorce, change in level, or move to another state.

 Grandfathered individual health plans may not cover pre-existing conditions